-- 50. Prices for each Gas Year are calculated using the relevant year's 1-in-20 peak base case supply and demand data and network model (e.g. if setting entry capacity prices for Gas Year 2007/8, the base case supply/demand forecast for 2007/8 and the base network model are used). - 51.
-The P_0 price for each ASEP is set equal to the NTS Entry Capacity Baseline Reserve Price, determined in accordance with the Gas Transmission Transportation Charging Methodology. - 52.
-Price steps above P0 (i.e. P1, P2 and so on) which reflect incremental capacity are set by adjusting supply flows from the base case data to reflect the appropriate incremental capacity level at each NTS Entry Point. - 53.
-For each price step, the marginal distances (i.e. the distance which an incremental entry flow would travel) derived from this process are compared to the marginal distance corresponding to the obligated capacity level.
+- 50. Prices for each Gas Year are calculated using the relevant year's 1-in-20 peak base case supply and demand data and network model (e.g. if setting entry capacity prices for Gas Year 2007/8,2008/9, the base case supply/demand forecast for 2007/82008/9 and the base network model are used). - 67.
+The P0 price for each ASEPNTS entry point is set equal to the NTS Entry Capacity Baseline Reserve Price, determined at the prevailing obligated entry capacity level in accordance with the Gas Transmission Transportation Charging Methodology. - 68.
+Price steps above P0 (i.e. P1, P2 and so on) which reflect incremental entry capacity are set by adjusting supply flows from the base case data to reflect the appropriate incremental capacity level at each NTS Entry Pointentry point. - 69.
+For each price step, the marginal distances (i.e. the distance which an incremental entry flow would travel) derived from this process are compared to the marginal distance corresponding to the prevailing obligated capacity level.

-- 54. The differential between the marginal distances is then used to calculate the capital cost of accommodating the incremental entry flow (for that price step).
-The capital costs are annuitised and adjusted to reflect the ASEP calorific value. - 55.
-The price steps are also adjusted to ensure that a progression of prices is established i.e. there is a minimum price step size between successive price steps.
-This is required to allow a cleared price to be established in the auction. - 56.
-Normally, this results in a price progression that increases with the increment of capacity (an ascending price curve).
-A price progression that decreases with incremental capacity level may also be observed, usually for new ASEPs where connecting pipeline costs are added to the initial price progression (see below).
+- 70. 54.
+The differential between the marginal distances is then used to calculate the capital cost of accommodating the incremental entry flow (for that price step).
+The capital costs are annuitised and adjusted to reflect the ASEP calorific value at that NTS entry point. - 71.
+55. The price steps are also adjusted to ensure that a progression of prices is established i.e. there is a minimum price step size between successive price steps.
+This is required to allow a cleared price to be established in the auction. - 72.
+56. Normally, this results in a price progression that increases with the increment of capacity (an ascending price curve).
+A price progression that decreases with incremental capacity level may also be observed, usually for new ASEPsNTS entry points where connecting pipeline costs are added to the initial price progression (see below).